oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-data-warehouse/README.md

     - The labs in this workshop walk you through all the steps that you need to build and access the Data Lake (Oracle Object Storage buckets) using Autonomous Database.

 - [Implement Data Sharing with PL/SQL in Autonomous Database](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3747)
-    - Learn how to implement data sharing with PL/SQL using Delta Sharing protocol.
+    - Learn how to implement data sharing with PL/SQL using the Delta Sharing protocol.

 # License